GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     '/'(controller: 'book')

-The _initial_ project modifies slightly the output of the Grails static scaffolding command _generate-all_ to provide CRUD functionality for the domain class _Book_.
+The `initial` project modifies slightly the output of the Grails static scaffolding command `generate-all` to provide CRUD functionality for the domain class `Book`.

-You can find the code: _BookController_, _BookGormService_ and GSP views in the initial project.
+You can find the code: `BookController`, `BookGormService` and GSP views in the `initial` project.

-## Cloud SDK
+## Google Cloud SDK

 Signup for [Google Cloud Platform](https://console.cloud.google.com/) and create a new project: